JakeWnuk/ptt/README.md

         Transforms input into insert rules starting at index.
   -t mask -rm [uldsb] -v
         Transforms input by masking characters with provided mask.
+  -t mask-match -tf [file]
+        Transforms input by keeping only strings with matching masks from a mask file.
+  -t mask-retain -rm [uldsb] -tf [file]
+        Transforms input by creating masks that still retain strings from file.
   -t mask-swap -tf [file]
         Transforms input by swapping tokens from a partial mask file and a input file.
-  -t match -tf [file]
-        Transforms input by keeping only strings with matching masks from a mask file.
   -t overwrite -i [index]
         Transforms input into overwrite rules starting at index.
   -t pop -rm [uldsb]